 Meridians: Lung, Liver

-Key TCM Actions & Medicinal Uses: Releases to the Exterior/Clears Wind Heat: colds, fever, no sweating, cough.
-Moves Qi/Relieves Stagnation/Calms Shen: palpations, insomnia, abdominal cramps, anxiety, shortness of breath.
-Promotes Urination/Softens Nodules: urinary stones, arteriosclerosis, headaches, skin rashes.
-Clears Liver Heat/Stops Bleeding: nosebleeds, epistaxis.
+Medicinal Uses: Colds, fever, no sweating, cough, palpations, insomnia, abdominal cramps, anxiety, shortness of breath, urinary stones, arteriosclerosis, headaches, skin rashes, nosebleeds, epistaxis.

-Parts Most Frequently Used: Leaf, Flowers, Wood, Charcoal
+Parts Most Frequently Used: Leaf, Flower, Wood, Charcoal

-Caution: Generally considered safe.
+Caution: Considered safe.
 Caution is advised if using heart medications, please consult your doctor before using.